Projects per year

 - International Journal for Transformational Research

-Physiotherapy, PhD, Manchester Metropolitan University
+Physiotherapy, PhD, The use of simulation-based education in cardio-respiratory physiotherapy, Manchester Metropolitan University

 Education, Postgraduate Certificate in Academic Practice, Manchester Metropolitan University

 Education, MA Education (Research) Distinction, Emergency On-call Duty Preparation and Education for Newly Qualified Physiotherapists. , University of Central Lancashire

 Physiotherapy, BSc (Hons) Physiotherapy First Class, Whose role is it anyway?
 An evaluation of perceptions held by Physical Education Teachers regarding their role in first aid, injury rehabilitation and injury prevention., Sheffield Hallam University